input-output-hk/hermes/docs/scripts/Hermes-Athena-Roadmap-Script.md

 Cross‑Cutting — Cryptography for QV and Time‑Weighted Stake (threaded across Q2) (60 seconds)

 * Plainly: we prepare the primitives to support quadratic voting and time‑weighted stake models.
-* We extend our crypto runtime and data paths so votes can be weighted and verified transparently, with the right guardrails for privacy and audit.
+* We extend our cryptography runtime and data paths so votes can be weighted and verified transparently, with the right guardrails for privacy and audit.
 * Impact: richer governance mechanisms on a decentralized stack.